nickpham123/ComputerScienceII/assignments/1224-Spring2024/assignment01.md

 `e3aab55e-697b-4949-b312-42f6018f0daa,Tim,Carlson,A,2022-03-13T05:58:26,Xpensiv,220`

-Patients can and will appear multiple times (one for each dose of each medication they received).
-We have provided code that loads up data file(s) in this format in a data representation (see the provided files).
+Patients can and will appear multiple times (one for each dose of each medication they received).  <strike>We have provided code that loads up data file(s) in this format in a data representation (see the provided files).</strike>

 ### Report 1: Totals Report